jake-w-liu/UTDKernels.jl/docs/src/index.md

 println("Dh = $Dh")
 ```

+## First-pass workflow (recommended)

+For first-time users with basic EM background, this sequence is the fastest
+path from geometry to a correct UTD field:

+1. Define wedge geometry and angles: `Wedge(alpha)`, `RayAngles(phi, phip)`.
+2. Compute coefficients: `Ds, Dh = pec_wedge_DsDh(...)`.
+3. Build the physical diffracted field using spreading and phase:
+   `D * A(s,sp) * exp(-im*k*s)`.
+4. Add the appropriate GO components for your lit/shadow regions.
+5. Validate against a canonical case (half-plane / Sommerfeld or WDC sweep)
+   before applying to complex scenarios.

+Common pitfalls:

+- Sampling exactly on transition boundaries can produce branch-dependent point
+  values; use one-sided samples for smooth plots.
+- Do not mix phasor conventions: this package is `exp(+iωt)` only.
+- For broad regression, use `validation/compare_wdc.jl` in addition to unit tests.

 ## Tutorial outline

 This documentation is structured as a self-contained tutorial that follows and expands on the companion paper.
 Every equation is derived in full detail with no intermediate steps omitted.